 Welcome to UW-Madison!
 If you’re reading this, then you are likely considering a major in mathematics.
 The Department of Mathematics offers a number of options for our undergraduate major program.
 Below is some information on the math major, things to keep in mind, and how to connect with a math advisor for some initial advising before you begin coursework this coming semester.

-We would like for you to review the information in each step below and attend SOAR before contacting a math major advisor.
+If you are a first-year student, even one with significant amounts of college credit, we would like for you to review the information in each step below and attend SOAR before contacting a math major advisor.
+Your SOAR advisor will have access to Math consultants who can review your record and make course recommendations.
 Information on advising is included in step 5.

 This is an accordion element with a series of buttons that open and close related content panels.